BumblebeeBat/FlyingFox/README.md

 Bitcoin Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

-Flying Fox is an effort achieve the goals of truthcoin, with more scalability: http://www.truthcoin.info/
+Flying Fox is my attempt to achieve the goals of the truthcoin project: http://www.truthcoin.info/ I respect Paul Sztorc, especially in his ability to communicate truthcoin, which he invented.
+Him and I are using very different strategies to try and build the same thing.

+Sztorc maintains a forum where the different teams trying to build truthcoin can share ideas: http://forum.truthcoin.info/

-It deviates from the design choices of truthcoin in several ways:
+Flying Fox deviates from Sztorc's design choices in several ways:

-*Not based on bitcoin, it is a new blockchain.
+*Not based on bitcoin, it is a new blockchain with a new consensus mechanism optimized for scalability.

-*An Erlang/OTP package

-*Allows betting in any language, including EVM, Spanish, Python, C, Chinese, and English.
+*Does not use bitcoin as the internal currency for betting, instead Flying Fox will be a seperate cryptocurrency.

+*An Erlang/OTP package, because it is a lot easier to verify that erlang code is secure in comparison to C++.

-*Uses lightening network channels for payments and for betting.
+*Uses lightning network channels for betting.

+*Judgement on the outcome of bets occurs off-chain, in the lightning network.

 *Proof of stake blockchain where each peer's power in the consensus process is determined by how much money they have locked in channels.